A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: SRBA: a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization

 \subsection{Hypergradient Approximation}

-The gradient of $h$ given by \eqref{eq:grad_h} is intractable in practice because it requires the perfect knowledge of $z^*(x)$ and $v^*(x)$ which are usually costly to compute, for instance when the inner problem is ill-conditioned.
-As classically done in the stochastic bilevel literature \citep{Ji2021, Arbel2022, Li2022}, $z^*(x)$ and $v^*(x)$ are replaced by approximate surrogate variables $z$ and $v$.
+The gradient of $h$ given by \eqref{eq:grad_h} is intractable in practice because it requires the perfect knowledge of $z^*(x)$ and $v^*(x)$ which are usually costly to compute.
+As classically done in the stochastic bilevel literature \citep{Ji2021stocbio, Arbel2022amigo, Li2022}, $z^*(x)$ and $v^*(x)$ are replaced by approximate surrogate variables $z$ and $v$.
 The variable $z$ is typically the output of one or several steps of an optimization procedure applied to $G(\,.\,, x)$.
 The variable $v$ can be computed by using Neumann approximations or doing some optimization steps on the quadratic $v\mapsto \frac12 v^\top \nabla^2_{11}G(z,x) v + \nabla_1 F(z,x)^\top v$.
 We consider the approximate hypergradient given by

-The motivation behind this direction is that if we take $z=z^*(x)$ and $v = v^*(x)$, we recover the true gradient, that is $D_x(z^*(x), v^*(x), x)=~\nabla h(x)$. \cref{prop:error_gradient} from \citep[Lemma~3.4]{Dagreou2022} controls the hypergradient approximation error with the distances between $z$ and $z^*(x)$ and between $v$ and $v^*(x)$. \begin{proposition}[Hypergradient approximation error] Let $x~\in~\bbR^d$.
+The motivation behind this direction is that if we take $z=z^*(x)$ and $v = v^*(x)$, we recover the true gradient, that is $D_x(z^*(x), v^*(x), x)=~\nabla h(x)$. \cref{prop:error_gradient} from \citep[Lemma~3.4]{Dagreou2022SABA} controls the hypergradient approximation error by the distances between $z$ and $z^*(x)$ and between $v$ and $v^*(x)$. \begin{proposition} Let $x~\in~\bbR^d$.
 Assume that $F$ is differentiable and $L^F_1$ smooth with bounded gradient, $G$ is twice differentiable with Lipschitz gradient and Hessian and $G(\,.\,, x)$ is $\mu_G$-strongly convex.
 Then there exists a constant $L_x$ such that

 \end{proposition} Thus, it is natural to make $z$ and $v$ move towards their respective equilibrium values which are given by $z^*(x)$ and $v^*(x)$.
 As a consequence, we also introduce the directions $D_z$ and $D_x$ as follows